webmanufaktur/processwire-guidgenerator/README.md

-# WARNING: This repository is no longer maintained :warning:

-> This repository will not be updated.
-The repository will be kept available in read-only mode.

-# ProcessWire GUID Generator
+# ProcessWire GUID Generator (Fork)

-**Designed for use with ProcessWire 3.x**
+**Designed (tested) for use with ProcessWire 3.0.247**

-## About
+## Description

-Generate a globally unique identifier (GUID) for Inputfield **Text**.
+Generate a globally unique identifier (GUID) from within a single Inputfield **Text**.

+**NEW** The GUID/UUID is now generated when a page is **created** and is unique for the field.
+Prior function to generate a GUID/UUID when field form was rendered the first time still exists It is not possible to change the GUID/UUID after the page has been created.

+## Installation

+1. Copy the module files to the `site/modules` directory.
+2. Refresh the module cache from the admin panel.
+3. Install the module from the admin panel.
+4. Create a new field of type **Text**.
+5. Enable the **Generate GUID** option.

 ## Usage